robotfreak/c64u_recovery/README.md

-# Reviving a bricked Commodore C64 Ultimate
+# Reviving a Ultimate Elite II / Commodore C64 Ultimate board

-The following instructions show the necessary steps to revive a bricked Commodore C64 Ultimate (C64U).
-Other boards are not supported by this method  at the moment.
-They may require different firmware.
+The following instructions show the necessary steps to revive a bricked Ultimate Elite II (U64ii) or a Commodore C64 Ultimate (C64U).
+Other boards are not supported by this method or may require different firmware.

 In this context, a bricked board means that incorrect or faulty firmware has been flashed onto the board.
 The board is either partially bricked (the FPGA starts, but the soft core RISC CPU crashes, e.g., the screen remains black) or completely bricked (no signs of life after powering on).